Archaeological remnants of the Jerusalem Temple: First Temple

-Archaeology
+by the time of the Babylonian siege, but there is disagreement among contemporary scholars as to when it was built and who built it.

 Because of the religious and political sensitivities involved, no archaeological excavations and only limited surface surveys of the Temple Mount have been conducted since Charles Warren's expedition of 1867–70.
 As such, archaeologists continue to remain divided over the existence of the Temple.
 Kathleen Kenyon claimed that there was no archaeological evidence for the existence of Solomon's Temple, but this view is disputed by Ernest-Marie Laperrousaz.
 Israel Finkelstein and Neil Asher Silberman argue that the first Jewish temple in Jerusalem was not built until the end of the 7th century BCE, around three hundred years after Solomon.
 They believe the temple should not really be assigned to Solomon, who they see as little more than a small-time hill country chieftain, and argue that it was most likely built by Josiah, who governed Judah from 639 to 609 BCE.
 However, Alan R. Millard argues that this minimalist view is essentially a subjective judgement.
 Philip Alexander argues against the minimalist view based on the detail presented in the written record.